HansenK/work_log/README.md

 ----

 # To Do
-- [ ] Check if user is inside a .git firectory
+- [ ] Check if user is inside a .git directory
-- [ ] Improvements on init config: Check if, when init was run it is in the correct folder (with the script file)
+- [ ] Improvements on init config: Check if, when init command was ran,it is in the correct folder (with the script file)